 - Fill in one form to compare top bike insurers

 |Sena 10s||Sena 20s|

 |Range for rider connection||1 mile||1.2 mile|

 What’s In The Box

-Both the 20s and the 10s ship with the main unit (with integrated helmet clamp), both a wired boom mic (for open face helmets) and wired mic, two speakers and lots of adhesive pads to stick things in place.
+Both the 20s and the 10s ship with the main unit (with integrated helmet clamp), a wired boom mic (for open-face helmets), a wired mic, two speakers and lots of adhesive pads to stick things in place.